nickbadlose/muzz/README.md

 ./scripts/reset_db.sh true
 ```

 This will clear all database volumes and reseed test data from scratch.
 The `true` flag denotes to seed test data.

+I have decorated our go `scripts/go/migrate.go` script with optional seeding, this would allow any other users to
+utilise the seeding feature for testing their own future feature queries etc. Without the hassle of figuring it out
+themselves.